Matthew Lukin Smawfield

 Global Time Echoes: Raw RINEX Validation of GNSS Clock Correlations

-Rigorous artifact mitigation via Single Point Positioning of 1.17 billion raw RINEX samples.
-Demonstrates that distance-structured correlations exist in fundamental observables prior to network corrections, with 100% detection rate across 72 metric combinations.
+Rigorous artifact mitigation via Single Point Positioning of 1.17 billion raw RINEX samples—completely independent of network-level orbit/clock solutions.
+Demonstrates distance-structured correlations exist in fundamental observables prior to any corrections, with 100% detection rate across 72 metric combinations, confirming the signal is physical rather than data processing artifact.

 Gravitational Lensing